WHAT IS teletherapy?

 If you're curious if it works, yes.
 ASHA has backed telepractice as a viable model of service delivery for a long time now so long as you offer the same quality of service as you would in person.
 There are some rules to keep in mind regarding licensure across state lines, but that's what we're here to help with.

-A few things are important to get started with a teletherapy setup.
-During counseling or training, we will go into more detail, but this will give you a general idea if telepractice is right for you.
+A few things are important for your setup.
+During counseling/training, we will go into more detail, but this is a general idea.

 A PC or Mac (either stand alone or laptop)